jsnpg/jsnpg/README.md

 size_t length = jsnpg_result_bytes(gen, &json_bytes);
 ```

-The pointers returned from these functions are only valid as long
+The pointers returned from these functions are freed when the
-as the generator that produced them so make sure that you are
+generator is freed so make sure that you are finished with them
-finished with them before calling jsnpg_generator_free.
+before calling jsnpg_generator_free.

 ```C
 // do something with result